 “Since the implementation of the new staffing model and the other terms of the agreement, you can see a consistent and significant recovery in AMR’s response performance,” County Emergency Medical Services (EMS) Administrator Aaron Monnig said.

-Monnig explained that a key factor in this improvement is the dramatic decrease in "Level Zero” events — times when no ambulance is immediately available for dispatch.
-He attributed that improvement to “a significant increase in the number of ambulances on the road, rising from an average of 46 to 67 per day in July.”
+Monnig explained that a key factor in this improvement is due to “a significant increase in the number of ambulances on the road, rising from an average of 46 to 67 per day in July.”

 While response times have improved, concerns about the well-being of frontline workers have emerged.
 Presenters from the Teamsters Local 223, the union representing AMR staff, testified about the immense pressure and stress they are facing.